cesaro/dpu/README.rst

    anywhere in your machine.

 3. The DPU tool is located within the folder ``dpu-vx.x.x/bin`` in the downloaded package.
-You can either run DPU from there or update your ``$PATH`` variable to include this folder.
+You can either run it from there or update your ``$PATH`` variable to include this folder.
 In the second case add the following line to your ``~/.bashrc`` file *and* restart your teminal::